nparcollet/cookie/documentation/CMDLINE.md

 - cookie shell (*): enter the build environment shell bound to the current target (if any)
 - cookie profiles: list the existing profiles along with there supproted hardware
 - cookie mkimage: create an image from the current target (must have been merged first)
+- cookie help: show all command and there exhaustive description

 (*) These command can only by run from the HOST environment